iamdcj/javascripts/core/asynchronicity/promises/README.md

 })
 ```

+##### the 'Executor' function

-Define the asynchronous operation inside the executor function body, calling the `resolve` and `reject` methods when the operation succeeds or fails.
+It is within the executor function where you declare asynchronous operation, ultimately calling the `resolve` or `reject` methods when the operation succeeds and/or fails.

+There are a few things to remember when working with the exectuor;

+- The executor function runs immediately after the promise is created; **it is not asynchronous**.
+- The callback functons(`resolve`, `reject`) **do not** return anything.
+- If an error is thrown inside the executor, the promise is automatically `reject`ed.

 #### `resolve` executor callback

-The `resolve` method is called when the operation within the promise body is successful, with some value usually passed in the as an argument to the method.
+The `resolve` method is called when the operation within the promise body is successful, passing some value as a paramter to the function.

 #### `reject` executor callback